John Brodribb Bergne: Family

-John Brodribb Bergne's father, Jean Bergne, was born in France c.1765 and emigrated to England after the revolution.
-He naturalized as a British citizen (John Bergne) through a private Act of Parliament in March 1794, married Elizabeth Brodribb (a great great great aunt of Sir Henry Irving) in 1799, and died in 1807.
+John Brodribb Bergne's father, Jean Bergne, was born in France c.
+1765 and emigrated to England after the revolution.
+He naturalized as a British citizen (John Bergne) through a private act of Parliament, Bergne's Naturalization Act 1794 (34 Geo.
+3. c.
+16 Pr.) in March 1794, married Elizabeth Brodribb (a great great great aunt of Sir Henry Irving) in 1799, and died in 1807.
 The diplomat John Henry Gibbs Bergne was JBB's eldest son.
 JBB's younger brother was Henry Bergne, farmer and owner of the tannery in Woollard, Somerset.